- Views of Mount Shinmoe, an active volcano, from the peak of Mount Karakuni

 - Views of Mount Sakurajima from Takatoge Pass

 Kirishima-Kinkowan National Park in southern Kyushu is full of volcanic wonders, sandy beaches, and sites imbued with folklore and myth.
-Birdwatch on the shores of a crater lake, visit ancient shrines and take a hot sand bath by the sea not far from sleeping but still-smoldering volcanoes.
+Birdwatch on the shores of a crater lake, visit ancient shrines and take a hot sand bath by the sea not far from sleeping but still smoldering volcanoes.

 Volcanic activity has shaped the wild scenery of Kirishima-Kinkowan National Park, which straddles Kagoshima Prefecture and Miyazaki Prefecture in Kyushu.
-A series of volcanoes and crater lakes spans the park’s northern range.
+A series of volcanoes and crater lakes span the park’s northern range.
 The active volcano Mount Sakurajima, Kinkowan Bay and the sandy peninsulas that enclose the bay make up the southern expanse.
 Each area has distinctive scenery and a diverse range of plants and animals.

 The Kirishima area makes up the northern end of the park.
 It has more than 20 volcanoes, both large and small, as well as a number of crater lakes, hot springs and lava plateaus.
 Mount Karakuni (1,700 m) is the park’s highest peak, and the views from its summit are spectacular.
 On clear days you can see Kinkowan Bay, Mount Sakurajima and Mount Shinmoe.

 Onamiike Crater Lake sits at the base of Mount Karakuri.
-You can circle Onamiike in less than 90 minutes, and the walk is particularly lovely during the fall when you can enjoy the ever-changing colors of the foliage.
+You can circle Onamiike in less than 90 minutes, and the walk is particularly lovely during the fall when you can enjoy the changing colors of the foliage.
 According to local folklore, the lake gets its name from a girl named Onami, who was the human incarnation of a dragon that lived in its depths.

 At Miike, another crater lake in the Kirishima area, you can camp by the lake and spend the day kayaking and fishing.
 The lake attracts wild birds like the ruddy kingfisher and Mandarin duck, making it popular among birdwatchers.